Back to PCOS treatments

 Metformin is a prescription medication, it works by decreasing the production of glucose in the liver, a common problem for ladies with PCOS.
 It should decrease insulin resistance and therefore help to manage the symptoms of PCOS.
 Although metformin has a role in reducing insulin resistance, it does not normalise insulin resistance in PCOS and has limited efficacy in infertility and can have unpleasant side-effects that may limit compliance. it’s important to speak to your doctor before managing your PCOS with metformin.
 Many women choose to use Inofolic Alpha as a natural way to manage their PCOS symptoms without the side-effect or need for a prescription.

-Inofolic® Alpha 3-way combination helps control:
+Inofolic® Alpha 3-way combination for PCOS insulin resistance:

 1. Insulin resistance – This affects 65-80% of PCOS women.
 This is the primary cause of increased male hormones, which negatively impact fertility.
 Myo-inositol has been shown to reduce the impact of insulin resistance.
 However, 38% of PCOS women cannot absorb myo-inositol efficiently enough for it to help alleviate the symptoms of PCOS.
 This is where alpha-lactalbumin comes in to increase the absorption of myo-inositol.